Why buy performance recorded Charollais?

 Charollais Sires & Performance Recording

 Charollais Sires has been restructured . . . . following discussions both by the existing company members and the Charollais Society.
 Our aim is to create a dynamic group which will be of interest to all Charollais breeders involved in performance recording.
-We hope that all Signet Recorded, Registered Charollais flocks will wish to become part of this new and exciting endeavour.
+We hope that all Signet Recorded, Registered Charollais flocks will wish to become part of this exciting endeavour.

 Charollais Sires was set up in 1989 with the specific aim to run a Sire Reference Scheme for the breed.
 The aim and achievement of the SRS was to provide cross flock links and increase the potential genetic progress of the Charollais breed above achievable levels by any single breeder.
 The huge step forward in genetic evaluation that Sire Reference Schemes facilitated was the ability to compare lambs, ewes and rams in all participating flocks.
 Previously recorded flocks were only able to compare the animals within their own flock.
-The Sire Reference Scheme has run successfully for 18 years and the genetic progress within the participating flocks has been substantial.
+The Sire Reference Scheme has run successfully for more than 18 years and the genetic progress within the participating flocks has been substantial.
 The work carried out by SRS members and the advancement of computer programmes led to the whole breed analysis, which first took place in 2004.
 At this point all recorded flocks were included in the same analysis and all animals could be compared one with another.

 It was therefore decided that the Sire Reference Scheme aspect of Charollais Sires work had been completed and we should dispense with these activities and extend the scope of the company to all performance recorded flocks.